SAP-samples/partner-reference-application/Tutorials/42b-Multi-Tenancy-Provisioning-Service-Broker.md

 ### Consume the Application APIs as a Named User (Principal Propagation)

-In other use cases, you want to consume the services with principal propagation:
-You use a regular user that logs on to the IdP, for example, an SAP Build application that has its own UI, but needs to consume the APIs of the Poetry Slams application.
-In this case, you don't want to use a technical user, but use the logon of a regular user with user-specific authorizations.
+A regular user can consume the APIs of the Poetry Slams application with principal propagation.
+In this case, you use the logon of a regular user through your IdP with user-specific authorizations.

 You can test this scenario using Postman.
 In the folder [*api-samples*](./api-samples/), you find a Postman collection and a Postman environment with some examples.
 Check the documentation of the Postman collection for further details about how to run the examples.